edinburgh-napier/set09121/lectures/lecture4.md

 ```

-`ofstream` is a similar stream as `std::cout` but with a file as ouput instead of a terminal
+`ofstream` is a stream similar to `std::cout` but with a file as ouput instead of a terminal

 ---